Sibylus/OldBlog/source/_posts/2012-10-11-5-critical-steps-to-make-your-rental-listing.markdown

 author: "Team Rentobo"
 date: 2012-10-11
 categories:
-- blog
 - listing syndication
-- real estate blog
 - real estate marketing
-- rental
-- rental blog
-- rental market
-- rental property software
+- rental listing tips
-- Rentobo
+comments: true
 ---

 As the rental market thrives in the long aftermath of the housing crisis, it can